BrewBlox/brewblox-boilerplate/README.md

 ---
 ### [docker/Dockerfile](./docker/Dockerfile)
 A docker file for running your package.
-To build the image for both desktop computers (AMD), and Raspberry Pi (ARM):
+To build the image for both desktop computers (AMD64), Raspberry Pi (ARM32), and Raspberry Pi 64-bit (ARM64):

 Prepare the builder (run once per shell):